suurjaak/grepros/README.md

-                        number of matched messages to emit (per file if bag input) --max-per-topic NUM   number of matched messages to emit from each topic (per file if bag input) --max-topics NUM      number of topics to print matches from
+                        number of matched messages to emit (per file if bag input) --max-per-topic NUM   number of matched messages to emit from each topic (per file if bag input) --max-topics NUM      number of topics to emit matches from --unique-only         only emit matches that are unique in topic, taking --select-field and --no-select-field into account
+                        (per file if bag input)

 Output control:
   -pf [FIELD [FIELD ...]], --print-field [FIELD [FIELD ...]]